TechNickAI/AICodeBot/README.md

 ### Fun

-* [X] **Fun Facts**: Provides fun facts about programming or AI.
-It could also share interesting news or articles related to AI and programming.
-Try it out with `aicodebot fun-fact`.
 * [X] **Alignment**: Gives a heart-centered inspirational message about how we can build AI in a way that aligns with humanity.
 Try it out with `aicodebot alignment`.
 * [ ] **Telling Jokes**: We've gotta figure out how to teach LLMs about humor. :)
 * [ ] **Supportive Encouragement**: High fives and kudos for a job well done